Composting for Municipal, County & State officials

 County support of food scrap composting in municipalities

-IFSC Recommendations: Countywide educational efforts on in-home, backyard, and community-scale composting through county website, education materials and training.
+IFSCC Recommendations: These include countywide educational efforts on in-home, backyard, and community-scale composting through the county website, providing educational materials, and training.

 - Provide compost training workshops and demonstrations on best practices for backyard and community-scale composting.